Early Development Program: Curriculum

 Based on decades of experience, the Early Development Program (EDP) has developed its own curriculum that combines both acceleration and enrichment.
 Unlike accelerated programs that shorten schooling years, the Early Development Program (EDP) maintains the standard progression from grade 6 through grade 12 while deepening and broadening content across subjects.

 Reading and writing are emphasized.
-Since 2010, a “Classics Reading” course has been offered, with students reading more than 20 literary works and producing over 20,000 words of reading notes on average during early program years.
+Since 2010, a "Classics Reading" course has been offered, with students reading more than 20 literary works and producing over 20,000 words of reading notes on average during the early program years.

 Science education is also a major component.
 Courses in physics, chemistry, and biology begin as early as grade 6, often conducted in laboratories or off-campus facilities with an emphasis on experimentation.

 In addition, the program offers Research and Special Topics Courses, which operate across grade levels and are taught by faculty from various disciplines and occasionally by external instructors.
 These courses typically run for at least one semester and include both school-based and field-based study components.